 Building Better Body Image

 Do you ever look in the mirror and tear yourself apart?
-Do you believe you'd finally be happy if you "could just lose those stubborn pounds"?
-If so, you are not alone; most Americans, especially women and girls, report dissatisfaction with their bodies.
+Would you finally be happy if you "could just lose those stubborn pounds"?
+If so, you are not alone; most Americans, especially women, and girls, report dissatisfaction with their bodies.

-Body image refers to your experience of embodiment; it involves your thoughts, feelings, and behaviors that relate to your physical appearance.
-How you feel about your body is a mental representation of how you perceive yourself in the world.
+Body image refers to your experience of embodiment; it involves your thoughts, feelings, and behaviors related to your physical appearance.
+How you feel about your body is a mental representation of how you perceive yourself.

 As a licensed psychotherapist who treats eating disorders, I see many clients with longstanding histories of complex and unhealthy relationships in how they relate to their bodies.
 For many, their negative body beliefs developed in childhood or early adolescence.
 And, due to various factors, they learned to equate their worth to their body size.
 If the number on the scale ever goes up (even slightly), they often express how it ruins their day and causes them to feel worthless.